What is artificial intelligence?

 We have a dedicated team of software engineers, specialised in deep learning and neural networks for the development of new imaging analysis tools, which will bring time-lapse evaluation of embryos to the next level.
 Our statisticians thoroughly test and validate our automated analysis tools to ensure they are robust across multiple clinic profiles and embryo culture conditions.

-In the very near future you will be able to rank embryo cohorts directly based on automatic analysis of time-lapse sequences in our time-lapse platform.
-A new software tool, iDAScore®, has been developed with the use of deep learning and a neural network trained to analyse time-lapse sequences on more than 115.000 embryos with known clinical fate. iDAScore® takes the entire embryo development history into account to rank embryos according to implantation potential and was developed based on IVY, which is already in clinical use with very promising results3.
+Hereby you will be able to rank embryo cohorts directly based on automatic analysis of time-lapse sequences in our time-lapse platform.
+A new software tool, iDAScore®, has been developed with the use of deep learning and a neural network trained to analyse time-lapse sequences on more than 115.000 embryos with known clinical fate. iDAScore® takes the entire embryo development history into account to rank embryos according to likelihood of implantation and was developed based on IVY, which in clinical use showed with very promising results3.

-The algorithm will be integrated directly into our time-lapse platform without the need for any extra equipment or image processing.
+The algorithm will integrate directly with the time-lapse platform without the need for manual image processing.
 For you as the user, it will mean a more efficient and consistent workflow.
 Embryo evaluation can be performed automatically allowing you to utilise your time more efficiently in other steps of the IVF process that are more complex and require more time and attention.

-Such evaluations will ensure consistent embryo evaluation, provided instantly, and without any work required by the user except the click of a button.
+Such evaluations will support consistent embryo evaluation without any work required by the user except the click of a button.

 What is the future of AI in IVF?